Play Fly Solitaire Online for Free (No Signup Required)

 Each foundation pile is handed an ace at the start.

-A card may be placed onto a foundation pile if it is one higher than the pile's previous top card and is of any suit.
-As a result, the only card that might be played on a 4 is a 5.
+A card can be added to a foundation pile only if it's one rank higher than the pile's current top card and of any suit, so the only card that fits on a 4 is a 5.
 There can be no more than 13 cards in a pile.

 Tableau:

-There are five tableau piles, all of which are originally empty.
+There are five tableau piles, all of which start out empty.

-Regardless of suit or rank, cards from the stock may be added to the tableau.
-As a result, the cards that might be played on 4 are J, Q, K, A, 2, 3, 4, 5, 6, 7, 8, 9, and 10.
-Cards may not be transferred to the tableau from other tableau piles or the fly.
+Cards from the stock can be added to the tableau regardless of suit or rank, so the cards that fit on a 4 are a J, Q, K, A, 2, 3, 4, 5, 6, 7, 8, 9, or 10.
+Cards may not be moved to the tableau from other tableau piles or from the Fly.

 Cards on the tableau that are not covered by another card can be played onto the foundation.

-Any card from the stock may be used to fill any empty slots in the tableau.
-They are not permitted to be filed from other tableau piles or the fly.
+Any card from the stock may be used to fill an empty tableau slot.
+Empty slots may not be filled from other tableau piles or from the Fly.

 Only one card may be moved at a time; sequences are not permitted.